ANUSHKA49282/prompt-to-plot/README.md

    Host the app on Streamlit Cloud with 24/7 access

 5. **Multi-language Support**
-   Generate stories in other languages like Hindi, Telugu, etc.
+   Generate stories in Hindi, Telugu, and more

 ---